-Marakele is accessible via road transfer from Johannesburg, a journey of about 155 miles.
+Marakele is accessible via road transfer from Johannesburg, a journey of about 250 kilometres.
 Alternatively, visitors may fly in.
 Most of the roads that run through the park are well laid, and a narrow tar track takes you up to the summit of the Waterberg Mountains for spectacular views!

-Our favorite part of the park is the Marataba Reserve, a private concession covering 5,683 acres.
+Our favourite part of the park is the Marataba Reserve, a private concession covering 230,000 hectares.
 The reserve is home to two superb properties.
-Marataba Safari Lodge provides luxurious accommodation for all types of traveler, whereas Marataba Trails Lodge is designed for particularly keen hikers!
-Both lodges offer game drives, bush walks, and river cruises, but Safari Lodge also has a children’s program of activities.
+Marataba Safari Lodge provides luxurious accommodation for all types of traveller, whereas Marataba Trails Lodge is designed for particularly keen hikers!
+Both lodges offer game drives, bush walks, and river cruises, but Safari Lodge also has a children’s programme of activities.
 At Trails Lodge, as you would expect, the emphasis is very firmly on walking!

 Whichever lodge you decide to visit, you are guaranteed first-rate service and opportunities to check out a vast array of wildlife.
 Predators in the area include lion, leopard, and brown hyena, while herbivores such as elephant, buffalo, zebra, wildebeest, kudu, eland, reedbuck, and the rare tsessebe may be seen grazing the grasslands.
 The rivers are home to hippos, frequently viewed from the lodges’ own boat, the Miss Mara.
 And the birdlife is also impressive, featuring one of the biggest colonies of Cape vulture in the world!
 There are plenty of other raptors too, as well as songbirds and waterbirds.